yuzhou42/multi-robot_web_user_interface/README.md

   - others: Ping Yu!

-You are good to stop here if you only want to use the UI in our project.
+You are good to stop here if you want to use the UI only.
+Remember to check out to "kerrigan" branch if you used it for the project.

 ## Developer (Optional)
 ### 1. Download tools in Vscode on host PC